 The bereaved often go ahead out of sheer must, but without fully understanding what’s happening on an emotional level.

 When everyone starts showing up at their doorstep, they also need to face the social jungle and keep a stiff upper lip.

 At least, everyone who shows up is sorry and supportive.
 But after?
 It’s the days after that are often the toughest for the bereaved.

 When you tell them you’ll be there, you show empathy and take pressure away from them.
 It’s not them who need to attend to you, it’s you who will be taking care of them.

 It’s very touching and soothing.

-“Know that I’m close to you” can replaces the above when you cannot offer your help or support.
+“Know that I’m close to you” replaces ” the above “know that I’m here” when you cannot offer your help or support.

 You can use this one for example to end a non-personal communication such as a text message or an email.

 #4.
 I’m Close to You in This Moment of Pain